Bob Singh Dhillon: Philanthropy

 In 2018 he made a $10 million donation to the University of Lethbridge – the largest donation in the university's history.
 The money is being used by the newly named Dhillon School of Business.
 Through Mainstreet, Dhillon has also provided homes for many refugees, including those fleeing Alberta wildfires in 2016, Afghans fleeing Taliban rule in 2021, and Ukrainians fleeing the Russian invasion in 2022.

 Awards

-On the 29th of December 2021, Her Excellency the Right Honorable Mary Simon, the Governor General appointed the Order of Canada to Dhillon.
+On December 29, 2021, Her Excellency the Right Honorable Mary Simon, the Governor General appointed the Order of Canada to Dhillon.
 Officers of the Order of Canada (OC) have demonstrated an outstanding level of talent and service to Canadians.

+Dhillon has also been awarded an honorary doctorate in commerce from Lakehead University, and an honorary doctorate of laws from the University of Lethbridge.